 How Long Is the Recovery Period?

 Recovery time will vary depending on the type of breast reconstruction you choose.
 Most patients tend to stay in the hospital for one or two days after implant reconstruction and three days after autologous (natural tissue) flap reconstruction.
-Most women are sitting in a chair the very first day after surgery and up walking on the second day after surgery.
-Once discharged from the hospital you should not be lying around in bed all day, we encourage you to get up and walk around.
+Most women are up walking on the very first day after surgery.
+Once discharged from the hospital you will need to avoid strenuous activity but will be up and about and not laying in bed.
+The initial recovery period where you will be out of work is bout 3-6 weeks depending on the type of surgery and your line of work or normal activities that you perform.

 Learn More at Our Practice